Bajocode/exploring-modern-ios-architectures/README.md

 #### :movie_camera: About
 In this project I'm structuring my knowledge about modern architectural patterns, showcasing the main features through a simple Movie app.
-The app makes use of the Tmdb API which recuiers an API key.
+The app makes use of the Tmdb API which requires an API key.
 However, static `JSON` files are also included for quick usage.

 #### :nut_and_bolt: Setup